nakul2234/TEProF/README.md

 Note:
 >This step will give ALL assembled transcripts.
 Assembly is very noisy, and thus the output of this step will have a high false positive rate.
->Filtering based on tpm or fraction of tpm can help
+>Filtering based on tpm or fraction of tpm can help.
 >It is reccomended that the user looks at initial_candidate_list.tsv and assures that the candidates are in the format that they desire.